TeamAustria/writeups/2024-justctf/justPocketTheBase.md

 {"token":"eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJjb2xsZWN0aW9uSWQiOiJfcGJfdXNlcnNfYXV0aF8iLCJleHAiOjE3MTk2NjI2OTcsImlkIjoiZWJtN3dvZnk5OW5tYjRiIiwidHlwZSI6ImF1dGhSZWNvcmQifQ.hSvcypOCNSsIYeXJ-JZE4H7vWnt7UFvrzAoMBkxwVp0","model":{"avatar":"","collectionId":"_pb_users_auth_","collectionName":"users","created":"2024-06-15 10:52:23.378Z","email":"","emailVisibility":false,"id":"ebm7wofy99nmb4b","name":"","updated":"2024-06-15 10:52:23.378Z","username":"flag","verified":false}}
 ```

-Having obtained the whole localstorage-item `pocketbase_auth`, we can switch ours with this one. <br/>
+Having obtained the whole localstorage-item `pocketbase_auth`, we switched ours with this one. <br/>
-After that we can access the post with the `flag-image`. <br/>
+After that we were able to access the post with the `flag-image` and download the picture. <br/>
-Afterwards we can inspect the image in the `admin-post` which reveals the flag and concludes this writeup. <br/>
+Afterwards we inspected the image in the `admin-post` which revealed the flag and concludes this writeup. <br/>
 ```sh
 $ exiftool flag_gygEshYymV.png
 ExifTool Version Number         : 12.76